richtastic/ff/src/3DR/wiki/index.md

 <br/>

 **TODO:**
-- FIND/FIX RBT
+- LLRBT
 - CHECK/FIX triangle overlapping
 	- border edges on mesh
+	- correctly replacing the edges to the correct lists?
+		- check return value
+	- are fronts closed correctly?
+	- do resulting fronts have colinearity?

 - vertex predict improve
 	- use arc-distance projection